 Other revenues consist of capital appropriations and capital grants and gifts, including pledges and additions to permanent endowments.
 A gift received by the university, where a donor has specified that only the investment earnings from that gift can be expended for the purpose designated by the donor, is classified as a permanent endowment.
 The principal cannot be expended.
 Endowment gifts do not include pledges.
-Other revenue in 2018 decreased \$18.3 million primarily due to a decrease in capital appropriations from the State Building Authority related to the Biosciences Building as the building was completed and placed into service in 2017.
+Other revenue in 2019 increased \$6.3 million primarily due to an increase in capital appropriations from the State Building Authority related to the Center for Integrated Health Studies building as construction on the project advanced significantly during the fiscal year toward a target date for substantial completion of fall 2019.

-During 2017, other revenue increased \$13.4 million primarily due to capital appropriations from the State Building Authority related to the Biosciences Building increasing \$15.9 million.
-Additions to permanent endowments decreased \$1.9 million.
+During 2018, other revenue decreased \$18.3 million primarily due to a decrease in capital appropriations from the State Building Authority related to the Biosciences Building as the building was completed and placed into service in 2017.